tricker7272/7onez/README.md

 > Use at your own risk.

-(Every 6 hours, you just delete the workflow run and then create again - by repeating this step "Go to Action >  7onez > Run workflow > Wait for 3s then go to the next step." to create another free RPD)
+(Every 6 hours, you just delete the workflow run and then create again - by repeating this step "Go to Action >  7onez > Run workflow > Run workflow" to create another free RPD)

 WARNNING:
 THIS IS ONLY FOR EDUCATIONAL PURPOSES